Isolyth/rockethacks/docs/api.md

 }
 ```

-Client should respond with `answer_question`.
+Client should respond with `answer`.
 The frontend adds an "Other" option automatically.

 ### `report_ready`